[Map – Science Paper Published in 2016; Source: https://worldmapper.org/maps/science-paperspublished-2016/]

 Open Science as a Situational Enterprise

-The OCSDNet projects share an overarching research question: under what conditions do Open Science and collaborative practices effectively address local issues and work towards community well-being?
+The OCSDNet projects bring diverse research contexts yet entertain an overarching research question: under what conditions do Open Science and collaborative practices effectively address local issues and work towards community well-being?
 12. The OCSDNet projects provide samples of possible issues and various dimensions involved in conducting Open Science.
 Although the OCSDNet projects are from various regions in the Global South, the thinking and reflections described in each project can be relevant anywhere, including any Open Science projects in the Global North, where different power dynamics would be in play.
 I will include a few examples from the book in this post.

 Brazil’s Virtual Herbarium Project

-The project investigates the Virtual Herbarium, Brazil’s large virtual infrastructure containing biological data collections — who is using it, for what purposes, who is benefitting, and what are the institutional benefits of data sharing?13 These questions become very relevant when considering diverse users, including those with different interests.
+The project investigates the Virtual Herbarium, Brazil’s large virtual infrastructure containing biological data collections: who is using it, for what purposes, who is benefitting, and what are the institutional benefits of data sharing?13 These questions become very relevant when considering diverse users with different interests.
 The project contributors share some challenges they encountered.
-For example, they note that the evaluation systems in universities and research centres rely on individual metrics, however, a project like this requires teamwork and involves relationships among individuals.14 They also note that while publishing research results in high Impact Factor international journals is important, “this reduces the importance of local journals in local languages with a focus on local problems.”15 They point out that services associated with publishing and curating data are often not valued, even though they are the basis for developing quality data.16 They are also convinced of the importance of developing local data infrastructures, rather than international ones, to facilitate local capacity building and networking.17
+For example, while the evaluation systems in universities and research centres rely on individual metrics, a project like this requires teamwork and involves relationships among individuals.14 They also note that while publishing research results in high-impact factor international journals is important, “this reduces the importance of local journals in local languages with a focus on local problems.”15 They also found that services associated with publishing and curating data are often not valued, even though they are the basis for developing quality data.16 They are also convinced of the importance of developing local data infrastructures rather than international ones if the intention is to facilitate local capacity building and networking.17

 Negotiating Open Science

-The projects included in Section 3 of Contextualizing Openness reject the dominant notion of Science as something to be transferred.
+The projects in Section 3 of Contextualizing Openness reject the dominant notion of Science simply as something to be transferred.
 They investigate the relationship between science and the use of knowledge, focusing on the nature of “openness” and the respective public issues.
-The case studies included in the Section are from South Africa and Latin America and present complex accounts of negotiating “openness” and the use of knowledge in their respective contexts, including disciplinary differences and the involvement of diverse actors.
+The case studies in the Section draw from Latin America and South Africa, presenting complex accounts of negotiating “openness” and the use of knowledge in their respective contexts, including disciplinary differences and the involvement of diverse actors.

 Ferpozzi et al., for example, study four diverse cases from Latin America, focusing on the sociological aspects of scientific knowledge, citing Jasanoff: